USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_chemicalmechanism.md

 Each new row corresponds to a name used in the 'WET-SCAV SURR' column of the [GC namelist](#GCnml).
 Increase MXSPCS by the number of species added to the list.

 See references listed in hlconst.F for models to calculate Henry's Law constants where experimental data is unavailable.

+Dry deposition surrogates may also be added, but are not covered in this tutorial.